 Flooding Experiment.
 To provide some confidence to the above reasoning, we use the fantasy scene (Figure 10) of over a hundred thousands of triangles to generate two series of 462 frames (as shown in Part V of the accompanying video), one using jump flooding and the other using standard flooding to generate the corresponding penumbra maps.
 The percentages of pixels (with respect to the total number of 430k to 940k penumbra pixels in each image) with differences in intensities (ΔI) for each frame are plotted as four curves in Figure 4(a).
 The four curves represent differences in intensities of below 0.05, 0.05 to below 0.1, 0.1 to below 0.2, and at least 0.2.
-We note that the majority of pixels are same or of very low differences generated by jump flooding and standard flooding.
+We note that the intensities of the majority of pixels as generated by jump flooding and standard flooding are of small differences, if not the same.
 Figure 4(b) and 4(c) show the penumbra maps (at the pergola area) of the frame with the largest difference.
 We also show the frames with large differences in Part VI of the accompanying video.
 We do not see significant visible differences for these frames.
 In the experiment, we also note that the number of pixels with differences in parity between jump flooding and standard flooding is less than 0.1%, and this thus is not of significance at all.